-Most of the times the fish swim near the middle of the tank.
+Most of the time the fish swim near the middle of the tank.
 Always make sure to provide water with high oxygen amount to the fish tank.

 Filtration and water circulation

-Slight changes in the tank water may cause stress over the fish.
+Slight changes in the tank water may cause stress to the fish.
 Fish may die due to this.
 Filtration can help to increase the nitrogen cycle in the tank by removing waste.

 The experience levels.